Definition of Accounts Receivable

 Accounts receivable is the amount owed to a company resulting from the company providing goods and/or services on credit.
 The term trade receivable is also used in place of accounts receivable.

 The amount that the company is owed is recorded in its general ledger account entitled Accounts Receivable.
 The unpaid balance in this account is reported as part of the current assets listed on the company's balance sheet.

 When goods are sold on credit, the seller is likely to be an unsecured creditor of its customer.
 Therefore, the seller should be cautious when selling goods on credit.

-Accounts receivable are reported as a current asset on a company's balance sheet.
-Good accounting requires that an estimate be made for the amount that is unlikely to be collected.
-That estimate is reported as a credit balance in a related receivable account such as Allowance for Doubtful Accounts.
-Any adjustments to the Allowance balance will also be recorded in the income statement account Uncollectible Accounts Expense.
+Good accounting requires that an estimate should be made for any amount in Accounts Receivable that is unlikely to be collected.
+The estimated amount is reported as a credit balance in a contra-receivable account such as Allowance for Doubtful Accounts.
+This credit balance will cause the amount of accounts receivable reported on the balance sheet to be reduced.
+Any adjustment to the Allowance account will also affect Uncollectible Accounts Expense, which is reported on the income statement.

 Example of Accounts Receivable